-CafeteriaThe cafeteria, located on the first floor, is open to visitors for breakfast and lunch seven days per week.
+CafeteriaThe cafeteria, located on the first floor, is open to visitors for lunch seven days per week.
 The hours are:

-Snacks and soft drinks may be purchased 24 hours per day from the vending machines located on the first floor in the Dinning Room and Emergency Room.
+Snacks and soft drinks may be purchased 24 hours per day from the vending machines located on the first floor near the Emergency Room.

 Closed Caption TelevisionClosed Caption Television is available to all patients.
 Please contact the nurses station for instructions to change the settings on your television to closed captioning.

 DischargeWhen you are medically ready to leave the hospital, your physician will write a discharge order on your medical chart.
 Your nurses and your physician will discuss discharge information with you, including special diets, medications and limitations on your activities.
 The case manager will arrange home care or other community services if needed.
 Your physician will let you know if an office visit is necessary after discharge.